Up In Arms: Why Some Makeup Swatches Are A Scam

 When we reached out to Becca Cosmetics, the brand directed us to its Instagram statement which is, for now, its last word on the matter.
 In a post featuring a new swatch photo (right), Becca Cosmetics asserts that it did in fact hire four different models for its original shoot.
 Becca also acknowledges that “the way we adjusted the image missed the mark” and maintains that the brand is “committed to showcasing the lightest to the deepest skin tones and hiring inclusive models for our campaigns.”

-By making it a point to hire models of colour, both brands prove they’re backing claims of inclusivity with behind-the-scenes choices, but that doesn’t completely dismiss the shady swatches.
+By making it a point to hire models of color, both brands prove they’re backing claims of inclusivity with behind-the-scenes choices, but that doesn’t completely dismiss the shady swatches.
 When we followed up with Ly, the blogger, over email about Becca Cosmetics’ statement, she held her ground.
 “The Becca swatches might be due to the use of makeup vs. Photoshop, but the issue still stands,” she writes.
-“It’s pandering and deceitful to recognise the buying power of people of colour without ensuring that they meet the needs of their customers.”
+“It’s pandering and deceitful to recognize the buying power of people of color without ensuring that they meet the needs of their customers.”

 Advertisement